MartinPons/CleaningDataProject/README.txt

 - dataset.txt: the transformed data set with the features mentioned above

-- dataset.csv: the same data set with the same format, just with csv extension instead
+- dataset.csv: the same data set in the same format, just with csv extension instead

 - CodeBook.md: a codebook descibing the variables, the data, the units, and the transformations performed